fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 | `ghcr.io/fossas/haskell-dev-tools@sha256:e83e...` 	| `ghcr.io`                            	| `fossas/haskell-dev-tools` 	| `sha256:e83e...` (as digest)   	|
 | `quay.io/org/image:tag`                           	| `quay.io`                            	| `org/image`                	| `tag`                          	|

+Note that,
-Note that, when domain is not present, we default to `index.docker.io` registry.
+- when domain is not present, we default to `index.docker.io` registry.
-When digest or tag is not present, we default to `latest` tag.
+- when digest or tag is not present, we default to `latest` tag.
+-
 When registry is found to `index.docker.io`, and repository does not have `/` character, we infer that this is official image which are stored under `library/<image>` value.

 When multi-platform image is provided (e.g. `ghcr.io/graalvm/graalvm-ce:ol7-java11-21.3.3`), `fossa-cli` defaults to selecting image artifacts for current runtime platform.

 If you want to analyze container image for platform that is different then your runtime platform (where you are running `fossa-cli`), specify image by that platform's digest.